 Recipe Variations

-There are so many great pairings for Air Fryer Brussel sprouts.
-It's a slightly bitter veggie so it's able to take on ingredients that are both sweet and savory.
+There are so many great pairings for Air Fryer Brussels sprouts.
+It’s a slightly bitter veggie so it’s able to take on ingredients that are both sweet and savory.

-Other than balsamic vinegar, here are some more ideas:
+Other than miso sesame sauce, here are some more ideas:

 - Bacon - Add crumbles of smoky salty bacon.